davips/garoupa/README.md

 # garoupa
-**WARNING: This project will undergo major changes in the next rewrite.**
+**WARNING: This project is still subject to major changes, e.g., in the next rewrite.**

 Incremental cryptography and flexible hash